the21st/sotakgregor-blog/src/content/blog/clean-git-commits.md

 ## Examples

-To set the stage, here's an example of commits in a clean PR:
+To set the stage, here's an example of a PR with messy commits:

 ```git
 - add user dashboard feature